 However, coming up with a benefits program that does not suit the culture of your company just would not work.
 For example, why would you provide your workers with a company car if most of them would work at home?
 It would be better to provide them with a laptop, phone, or an office set-up at home.

-Consider Other Benefits
+Consider Other Employment Benefits

-While some employers believe that providing healthcare is the sole benefit they can provide their employees, however, there more to just providing medical and dental insurance.
-There are other options that you can include that does not have to be costly, such as extended time off or free lunch at the office.
+While some employers believe that providing healthcare is the sole benefit they can provide their employees, however, there is more to just providing medical and dental insurance.
+There are other options that you can include that do not have to be costly, such as extended time off or free lunch at the office.

 As a business, you have to strike that balance between maintaining your business operations and making your employees happy.
-For your employee benefits program to work, you have to study what are the most significant risk factors that your business has, and this can be the main focus of your plan.
+For your employment benefits program to work, you have to study what are the most significant risk factors that your business has, and this can be the main focus of your plan.

 For instance, if the work area is indeed high-risk, then it might be essential to provide healthcare insurance.
 Additionally, it might be best to coordinate with your employees on how to mitigate all the risk factors.